Kostassoid/Nerve/README.md

 Basic usage
 -----------

-A basic building block of Nerve infrastructure is an Agent, which, by default implementation, is basically an in-proc message broker.
+A basic building block of Nerve infrastructure is a Cell, which, by default implementation, is basically an in-proc message broker.
 It allows you to subscribe to message stream using rich fluent interface and also to publish messages (called Signals).

-A quick and simple example using a single agent:
+A quick and simple example using a single cell:

-    // creating a new agent
+    // creating a new cell
-    _agent = new Agent();
+    _cell = new Cell();

     //subscribing to Ping signals
-    _agent.OnStream().Of<Ping>().ReactWith(s => s.Return(new Pong()));
+    _cell.OnStream().Of<Ping>().ReactWith(s => s.Return(new Pong()));

     //subscribing to Pong signals
-    _agent.OnStream().Of<Pong>().ReactWith(_ => _received = true);
+    _cell.OnStream().Of<Pong>().ReactWith(_ => _received = true);

-    //dispatching (publishing) a signal
+    //firing (publishing) a signal
-    _agent.Dispatch(new Ping());
+    _cell.Fire(new Ping());

-    //disposing an agent
+    //disposing the cell
-    _agent.Dispose();
+    _cell.Dispose();

 Federation
 ----------

-Each agent is also a consumer.
-It can be subscribed to a stream of signals dispatched from another agents, which allows for building a really complex routing.
+Each cell can also be a receiver itself.
+It can be subscribed to a stream of signals fired from another cells, which allows for building a really complex routing.

-    // creating agents
+    // creating cells
-    _ping = new Agent();
+    _ping = new Cell();
-    _pong = new Agent();
+    _pong = new Cell();

-    // subscribing Agents to signals from each other _ping.OnStream().Of<Ping>().ReactWith(_pong);
+    // subscribing cells to signals from each other _ping.OnStream().Of<Ping>().ReactWith(_pong);
     _pong.OnStream().Of<Pong>().ReactWith(_ping);

-    // defining handlers on each Agent
+    // defining handlers on each cell
     _pong.OnStream().Of<Ping>().ReactWith(s => s.Return(new Pong()));
     _ping.OnStream().Of<Pong>().ReactWith(_ => _received = true);

-    //dispatching (publishing) a signal
+    //firing (publishing) a signal
-    _ping.Dispatch(new Ping());
+    _ping.Fire(new Ping());

-    //disposing agents
+    //disposing cells
     _ping.Dispose();
     _pong.Dispose();

 This example may not look impressive.
-But imagine if one of the agents is actually implemented as a client for some out-of-proc messaging middleware (ex.
+But imagine if one of the cells is actually implemented as a client for some out-of-proc messaging middleware (ex.
 MSMQ).

 Scheduling
 ----------

-Each signal passing through subscription pipeline is going through at least one scheduler.
+Each signal passing through attached pipeline (synapse) is going through at least one scheduler.
 Scheduler decide how a signal will be delivered.
 By default, incoming signals are processed on the same thread they were dispatched on.
-But there are other implementations, allowing to use dedicated thread or a threadpool.
+But there are other implementations, allowing to use dedicated thread or a thread pool.

 Current State
 -------------